 “Much in the same way that there isn’t one way to ‘do’ or ‘be’ Jewish, Black history isn’t limited to a handful of names; it is the acknowledgement that the existence of self-determining Black people in the United States as is an act of defiance and is worthy of celebration.”

 In terms of specific movements within Black history, Everlyn Hunter is inspired by the shift from British colonialism in 1970s Jamaica:

-“In the 70s, the entire [Jamaican] education curriculum in K-13 grades was divorced from the British model…National heroes who led slave rebellions were added to the group of largely male light-skinned national heroes and colonial laws that stigmatized non-white practices were removed from the books.”
+“In the 70s, the entire [Jamaican] education curriculum in grades K-13 was divorced from the British model…National heroes who led slave rebellions were added to the group of largely male light-skinned national heroes and colonial laws that stigmatized non-white practices were removed from the books.”

 Says Rivka Campbell,

-“There are several movements in Black history that I find inspiring, [but] a person who I find most impressing and awe-inspiring…is Katherine Johnson.
-She is an African-American woman who was a mathematician and was pinnacle to the success of NASA.
+“There are several movements in Black history that I find inspiring, [but] a person who I find most impressive and awe-inspiring…is Katherine Johnson.
+She is an African-American woman who was a mathematician and was pivotal to the success of NASA.
 She not only overcame the racially charged atmosphere in the United States (particularly NASA), but was a woman in a field where it was a challenge.
 She is my hero.”